 The degree regulations are the official rules that you must follow in order to graduate in a degree.
 The University’s official degree, diploma, and certificate regulations are detailed on the Regulations website.

 A degree schedule lists the course requirements and options available within a degree needed to graduate.
 It can include major and minor subject course requirements, compulsory courses, and other courses that can be credited towards the degree.

 A section of the university devoted to teaching and researching a specific academic subject eg, Department of History.

 With excellent NCEA Level 3 and/or Scholarship results, you may be offered a place at 200-level in some subjects, or second-year study for some programmes.

-For more information on the criteria, contact the relevant College, School or Department.
+For more information on the criteria, contact the relevant department.

 A Doctoral degree is the highest level qualification you can study and receive from university, involving original research in a field of study.
 UC offers a Doctor of Philosophy (PhD) as well as other specialised doctoral degrees, such as a Doctor of Musical Arts.

 UC, like other universities, may also award Honourary Doctorates.
-Honourary Doctoral degrees are presented to individuals that have made a strong contribution to an industry or society in recognition of their achievements.
-These are considered ceremonial and non-academic doctoral degrees.
+Honourary Doctoral degrees are presented to individuals that have made a strong contribution to an industry or society, in a ceremonial recognition of their achievements.

 A double degree means studying towards two degrees at the same time.
 Some popular options are the Bachelor of Laws with a Bachelor of Arts, Bachelor of Commerce with a Bachelor of Science degree, but almost any combination is possible.
 Points can be cross-credited (or shared) between your degrees, which means, for example, you could complete a Bachelor of Laws (normally a four-year degree) together with a Bachelor of Arts (normally a three-year degree) in only five years.